jnidzwetzki/bboxdb/docs/_posts/2016-12-12-converter.md

 | WATER          | All lakes, ponds, rivers, canals, ... |
 | WOOD           | All woods |

-Nodes are also stored in a Berkley DB database.
+Nodes are also stored in a Berkeley DB database.
 Ways are consisting of multiple nodes.
 Before a way can be written into the output file, the corresponding nodes are fetched from the database (see Figure 1).

 <img src="/bboxdb/images/converter.png" width="800">
 <br>